UCMJ Article 134

 Understanding Article 114 (Endangerment Offenses) of the UCMJ

-A charge of reckless endangerment regarding Article 114 is used more as a deterrent of reckless or wanton conduct that may result an elevated risk of death or bodily harm to others.
+A charge of reckless endangerment regarding Article 114 is used more as a deterrent of reckless or wanton conduct that may result in an elevated risk of death or bodily harm to others.
 The conduct is considered wrongful when it lacks a legal justification or excuse.
-Reckless conduct is any conduct that exhibits a disregard for reasonably foreseeable consequences as a result of the act or an omission.
+Reckless conduct is any conduct that disregards reasonably foreseeable consequences due to the act or omission.
 Death or injury is not required to prove reckless endangerment.

-Dueling is a form of combat that is between two people.
+Dueling is a form of combat between two people.
 The duel is conducted with deadly weapons and is done so for private reasons between the two parties involved by prior agreement.
-Promoting a duel, in whatever form, is also chargeable as is conniving at fighting a duel.
-Conniving refers to the failure, of an individual who had knowledge of the duel, to take reasonable preventative action.
+Promoting a duel, in whatever form, is also chargeable, as is devising fighting a duel.
+Conniving refers to the failure of an individual who knew of the duel to take reasonable preventative action.

-Firearm discharge, endangering human life refers to a reasonable potentiality for harm to human beings in general.
-The test is not whether the life was in fact endangered but whether, considering the circumstances surrounding the wrongful discharge of the weapon, the act was unsafe to human life in general.
+Firearm discharge, endangering human life, refers to a reasonable potential for harm to human beings in general.
+The test is not whether the life was threatened but whether, considering the circumstances surrounding the wrongful discharge of the weapon, the act was unsafe to human life in general.

-Carrying a concealed weapon is fairly self-explanatory.
-The weapon must be intentionally concealed when carried, the weapon had to have been specifically designed for or used, with intent, to inflict grievous bodily harm, and the weapon must have been carried on the accused or was within immediate reach of the accused.
+Carrying a concealed weapon is self-explanatory.
+The weapon must be intentionally concealed when held, the weapon had to have been specifically designed for or used, with intent, to inflict grievous bodily harm, and the weapon must have been taken on the accused or was within immediate reach of the accused.

 Maximum Possible Punishment for Violations of Article 114

-Service members convicted of an Article 114 violation face a maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 1 year.
+Service members convicted of an Article 114 violation face the maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for one year.

 How do you defend against Article 114 Endangerment Offenses charges?